godspeedsystems/gs-documentation/docs/microservices-framework/workflows/native-language-functions.md

   const firstTaskOutput = outputs[firstTaskId]
 ```

-### Datasources
+#### Accessing Datasource Clients

-With datasources we can access all Datasources, their clients and methods.
+With [datasources](../datasources/overview.md) we can access all datasources, their clients and methods.

 ```javascript